-I’m what you call a non-status Indian.
-However, I’m white, non-visible as an Aboriginal person.
+I’m a white non-visible Aboriginal person.
 Line me up beside everyone else on my father’s side of the family and I stick out.
 People in my position (and there’s a lot of us in Canada) regularly come across cultural identity issues.
 The place the issues arise the most is in situations of racism.

 I’ve heard a lot of racist comments in my lifetime.
 My role in such altercations becomes murky.
 I feel I hear things people that those that are visibly Aboriginal do not.
 When I call people out, they tend to dismiss my credibility as a First Nations person.

 A Good Indian demonstrates a typical (unfortunately) situation encountered throughout Canada.
 When you watch the film ask yourself, what you would do under these circumstances.